Biological pest control: History

-Types of biological pest control
+Types

-There are three basic biological pest control strategies: importation (classical biological control), augmentation and conservation.
+There are three basic biological pest control strategies: importation, augmentation and conservation.

 Importation

 Rodolia cardinalis, the vedalia beetle, was imported from Australia to California in the 19th century, successfully controlling cottony cushion scale on orange trees.

-Importation or classical biological control involves the introduction of a pest's natural enemies to a new locale where they do not occur naturally.
-Early instances were often unofficial and not based on research, and some introduced species became serious pests themselves.
+Importation or classical biological control is the introduction of a pest's natural enemies to a new locale where they do not occur naturally.
+Early instances were often unofficial and not based on research; some introduced species subsequently became serious pests themselves.

-To be most effective at controlling a pest, a biological control agent requires a colonizing ability which allows it to keep pace with changes to the habitat in space and time.
-Control is greatest if the agent has temporal persistence so that it can maintain its population even in the temporary absence of the target species, and if it is an opportunistic forager, enabling it to rapidly exploit a pest population.
+To be most effective at controlling a pest, a biological control agent requires the ability to colonise new areas and keep pace with changes to the habitat over space and time.
+Control is greatest when the agent can maintain its population during temporary absences of the target species, and can rapidly exploit pest outbreaks as an opportunistic forager.

 One of the earliest successes was in controlling Icerya purchasi (cottony cushion scale) in Australia, using a predatory insect Rodolia cardinalis (the vedalia beetle).
 This success was repeated in California using the beetle and a parasitoidal fly, Cryptochaetum iceryae.
 Other successful cases include the control of Antonina graminis in Texas by Neodusmetia sangwani in the 1960s.

 Damage from Hypera postica, the alfalfa weevil, a serious introduced pest of forage, was substantially reduced by the introduction of natural enemies.
 20 years after their introduction the population of weevils in the alfalfa area treated for alfalfa weevil in the Northeastern United States remained 75 percent down.

 The invasive species Alternanthera philoxeroides (alligator weed) was controlled in Florida (U.S.) by introducing alligator weed flea beetle.

 Alligator weed was introduced to the United States from South America.
 It takes root in shallow water, interfering with navigation, irrigation, and flood control.
 The alligator weed flea beetle and two other biological controls were released in Florida, greatly reducing the amount of land covered by the plant.
 Another aquatic weed, the giant salvinia (Salvinia molesta) is a serious pest, covering waterways, reducing water flow and harming native species.
 Control with the salvinia weevil (Cyrtobagous salviniae) and the salvinia stem-borer moth (Samea multiplicalis) is effective in warm climates, and in Zimbabwe, a 99% control of the weed was obtained over a two-year period.